sheisc/COMP9024/Trees/BinarySearchTree/README.md

 }
 ```

-### How to update the value of a pointer variable in a caller function
+### How to update the value of a pointer variable defined in a caller function

 #### Method 1: pass the address of a pointer variable as an argument to a function